zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## **STEP 1**: Log in to the Oracle GoldenGate deployment console

-1. Log in to Oracle Cloud Infrastructure and navigate to the GoldenGate service using the Console navigation menu.
+1. Log in to Oracle Cloud Infrastructure and navigate to the **GoldenGate** service using the Console navigation menu.

-2. From the list on the Deployments page, select a **GGSDeployment**.
+2. On the Deployments page, select a **GGSDeployment**.

 3. On the Deployment Details page, click **Launch Console**.